daria-dudka/ChatApp/README.md

 #  Chat App using React Native Expo and Firebase

-React Native App built using Expo, Firebase and React Native Gifted Chat
+React Native App built using Expo, Firebase and React Native Gifted Chat.
+Allows the user to SignUp/Login and chat with other registered users.

 https://user-images.githubusercontent.com/66278954/236198340-ff7d57c6-9ab5-452f-a187-c875bd4eb073.mp4